holma91/backe/analys/data_migrations/twitter.md

     jebus911
     CryptoKaleo

 take all the followees of these account.
-Save all the followees that are followed by 3 or more of these accounts.
+Save all the followees that are followed by 3 or more of these accounts. - DONE go through all tweets from these accounts

+STEPS:

+1. get all recent tweets from account
+2. search for words starting with $. if hit -> insert into DB